 By 1719 the debt held by the South Sea company had grown to £11.7 million.
 In total, Britain owed £50 million.
 They took this plan further, having the company buy up all £30 million of the unconsolidated debt.

-Parliament arranged a deal for the debt with South Sea.
+Parliament arranged a deal for the debt with the South Sea company.
 They gave a large number of shares to many politicians, making sure everyone knew.
-This gave the politicians an incentive for a high share price, as well as drove more people to speculate.
+This gave the politicians an incentive for a high share price and drove more people to speculate.

 Consequences of the South Sea Bubble